Cost of Relocating to the UK for IMGs30 Jan, 20238 Minutes

 Once you have settled into the UK, you’ll need to pay for long-term accommodation.
 The average rental price in the UK is £1200pm, with the price shifting depending on location and property size – you’ll pay more to live in a city, especially if that city is London.
 Also, don’t forget that you’ll need to pay a deposit before renting.
 This is a significant upfront cost (usually about four to five weeks’ rent) that may set you back.

 You might not be used to the living costs in the UK, so it’s a good idea to research how much general spend you’ll need each month after paying for bills and transport.
 Living costs cover things like food, services, and personal shopping.
-Keep in mind that there is currently a financial crisis in the UK (and the rest of the world!), which means food and energy prices are on the rise.
-Fortunately, NHS doctors get paid a lucrative salary.
+Keep in mind that inflation rates are high in the UK (and most of the world) at the moment, which means food and energy prices are on the rise.
+Fortunately, NHS doctors get paid a lucrative salary and we've put together this guide on the cost of living for IMG doctors.

 Is the Cost Worth it?